The publication fund at the University of Tromsø

 The University of Tromsø has a fund that can cover author-side payments in Open Access journals.

-As part of the work to make the research from the university as accessible and reused as possible, a sum of NOK 300 000 was set aside in the 2011 budget to cover author-side payments in "Godl" Open Access journals.
+As part of the work to make the research from the university as accessible and reused as possible, UiT The Arctic University of Norway is making allocations in the budget to cover author-side payments in Open Access journals.
 Open Access journals have no constraints to reader access, and thus cannot demand payment from readers.
 They have to finance their activities in other ways.
 An important and widespread model is that authors have to pay an amount to cover the publishers' costs, in order to have their articles published.

 Through the fund, the university seeks to cover such expenses, to ensure the costs do no hinder authors from publishing Open Access.
 The fund has as a general rule, that articles built on externally funded research also should be covered by the same funders that funded the research itself.
 It is extremely important that researchers include such costs in their funding applications.

 The fund can cover author-side costs as Article Processing Charges (APCs), Article Submisson Charges and similar charges in Open Access journals.
 The fund will at the outset cover the whole cost, but if the number of articles are greater than the fund can finance, the fund can cover a percentage of costs or put a cap on how much it can cover per article.